 • Drive chemical reactions

 Volumetric Heating – The wave penetration into various materials has huge positive consequences in many applications.
-This volumetric heating gives rise to a very rapid energy transfer into the material being heated.
-In conventional heating, heat flow is initiated on the materials surface and the rate of heat flow into the centre is dependant on the materials thermal properties and the temperature differential.
-A conventional oven is required to be heated to temperatures much higher than is required by the material itself since their is asymptotical rise in workload temperature towards the required level.
+Volumetric heating gives rise to a very rapid energy transfer into the material being heated.
+In conventional heating, heat flow is initiated on the material’s surface and the rate of heat flow into the centre is dependant on the material’s thermal properties and the temperature differential.
+A conventional oven requires heating to temperatures much higher than is required by the material itself since there is asymptotical rise in workload temperature towards the required level.